dch/glazier/README.md

 ## Javascript #################################################################

-The Javascript engine used by CouchDB is built from Seamonkey, using the mozilla build toolkit.
+The Javascript engine used by CouchDB is Mozilla Spidermonkey.
+As there is no formal release for it, you can also build from Seamonkey, using the mozilla build toolkit.

 * get [seamonkey_bits]
 * run `c:\mozilla-build\start-msvc9.bat` even if you are on a 64-bit platform.